assessment at Trimley st martin

 The Government have said that at least 85% of children should be 'achieving the National Expectation' by the end of the academic year.

 High achievers will work on the mastery element of the curriculum; once achieving the National Expectation for their year group.
 They will not move on to objectives from the year group above.
-Within each year group there will be two exceeding gradings; Secure + and Mastery.
+They work work at gaining "Greater Depth".

 BELOW THE NATIONAL STANDARD